J. Geeta Reddy: Portfolios held

 Reddy was also for some time around 2013 in charge of the Home department in the Andhra Pradesh government whilst also holding the Major Industries portfolio.
 In the same year, the Telugu Desam Party had demanded that she be dismissed as a minister due to her being one of the co-accused named by the Central Bureau of Investigation in its work on a case relating to alleged illegal assets held by Y. S. Jaganmohan Reddy.
 The matter was dropped, with one of her co-accused, Mopidevi Venkataramana Rao, claiming that the Chief Minister, Kiran Kumar Reddy, had intervened.

 In April 2016, Reddy was appointed chairman of the Telangana Legislative Assembly's Public Accounts Committee.

 Personal life

 J. Geeta Reddy is married to Dr. Ramachandra Reddy.
-Her husband owns Geetha Multi Speciality Hospital Secunderabad, Eashwari Bai Memorial Center Hospital, Eashwari Bai School Of Nursing and Eashwari Bai College Of Nursing.
 She has a daughter.

 Around 1980, after Reddy's husband had suffered a stroke and was not responding well to conventional medicine, the couple visited Sathya Sai Baba.
 She has expressed admiration for him, noting that her husband's health began to improve soon after the meeting, and has been described as a devotee.